Long-range entanglement from measuring symmetry-protected topological phases: Generalizations

 Let us first consider the 1D cluster SPT phase and ask whether one obtains a cat state upon measuring one of the sublattices starting with an arbitrary state in this phase.
 We present an intuitive argument, which holds away from the fixed-point limit.
 A key property of the cluster SPT phase in 1D is that it generically has long-range order for the following string operator \cite{Smacchia11}:

 where $\mathcal S_{2m,2n} := X_{2m+1} X_{2m+3} \cdots X_{2n-1}$ is a string operator consisting of the $\mathbb Z_2$ symmetry of the odd sites.
-The SPT invariant \cite{Pollmann12} is encoded in the fact that the string operator for one of the $\mathbb Z_2$ symmetries only has long-range order if one includes an endpoint operator which is charged under the \emph{other} $\mathbb Z_2$ symmetry.
-Indeed, in the non-trivial SPT phase, one finds that the undressed string does not have long-range order:
+The SPT invariant \cite{Pollmann12} is encoded in the fact that the string operator for one of the $\mathbb Z_2$ symmetries only has long-range order if one includes an end-point operator that is charged under the \emph{other} $\mathbb Z_2$ symmetry (in this case $Z_{2n}$ which is odd under $\prod_m X_{2m-1}$).
+Indeed, in the nontrivial SPT phase, one finds that the undressed string does not have long-range order:

+We would like to understand what happens if we measure all odd sites in the $X$-basis, which is a rather challenging many-body question, and Secs.~\ref{subsec:statement}-\ref{subsec:spin1} will be devoted to addressing this issue.
+However, as a first encounter, and to build some intuition, let us imagine that instead of measuring all odd sites, we measure a single global observable, namely the string operator $\mathcal S_{2m,2n}$ for a fixed choice of $m$ and $n$.
+Since all $X$ measurements commute, we can indeed think of this as a first step in our measurement process, and we find that this first step indeed produces long-range entanglement.